Sondra Locke: Illness; last relationship

 Locke underwent a double mastectomy at Cedars-Sinai Medical Center, followed by chemotherapy.
-During treatment, she began dating Scott Cunneen (born September 10, 1961, Long Beach, California), an intern assigned to perform the post-surgical checkup.
-Unfazed by their 17-year age difference – and that Locke was only three years younger than his mother – they soon went public with the romance, dining at paparazzi hotspot Spago on one of their early dates in November 1990.
+During treatment, she began dating Scott Cunneen (born September 10, 1961, Long Beach, California), an intern assigned to perform the postsurgical checkup.
+Unfazed by their 17-year age difference—and the fact Locke was just three years younger than his mother—they soon went public with the romance, dining at paparazzi hotspot Spago on one of their early dates in November 1990.
 Cunneen moved in with her in the spring of 1991.
 She called it a "real, supportive, and equal relationship."

 In February 2001, Locke purchased a six-bedroom gated mansion in the Hollywood Hills, where she resided for the remainder of her life.
 Built in 1925, the home's interior was redesigned to look like Locke's old house on Stradella Road.
-She and Cunneen eventually broke up, albeit without publicity, since she had faded from public view.
+Cunneen and she eventually broke up, albeit without publicity, since she had faded from public view.

+In 2004, Locke settled a personal injury lawsuit brought against her in Beverly Hills by one Mark Feigin, whom she had accidentally struck with an automobile the previous year.

 In 2015, after a 25-year period of apparent remission, Locke's cancer returned and metastasized to her bones.